Jake-Carter/MaximSDK_RPI/README.md

 ![User Settings in JSON](images/userSettingsJSON.png)

 After saving these changes, we need to restart VSCode so that the new user settings are loaded from the JSON file.
 Simply close out this VSCode window and open a new one via terminal command `code`.
-After restartomg the program, the VSCode enviroment has been setup, and it is time to start working with the micro.
+The last step for setting up the MSDK in VSCode is intalling the C/C++ extension and the Cortex-Debug extension.
+Once the extensions are installed, you are ready to get started in VSCode.

 # Getting Started with VSCode